QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `b.html` : Links to a subdomain for Node Unblocker.
 I left it in just in case you would like to setup the site differently.
 - `p.html` : Links to a subdomain for Powermouse.
 I left it in just in case you would like to setup the site differently.
 - `g.html` : Games page, help from @BinBashBanana and @kinglalu.
-- `info.html` : WIP Documentation
+- `info.html` : WIP Documentation.
-- `d.html` : Links to a subdomain with proxied discord.
-May need to refresh.
+- `d.html` : Updated Discord proxy page.
 - `e.html` : Links to a subdomain with PyDodge B. Created by OlyB from a modified Via Proxy.
 - `gold.html` : Games page for flash games, credits given to @BinBashBanana and Titanium Network for its assets.
 - `i.html` : Information regarding Settings Menu page.
 Added this in for standard users.